chkroun/ada-2021-project-cool-group-name/index.md

 ### The Quotebank

 -> where does it come from?
 How is it useful to answer our question ?
+-> what is in it? raw data

+### Extracting features from the quotebank

--> what is in it? (what features we extract from it (speaker -> age, nationality,.../ quote text -> word count, topic, sentiment analysis,...) and how it can be useful to answer our question) (we can show plots from EDA etc...)
+-> How do we extract features that can be useful to answer our question, how do we enrich the raw data ? ((speaker -> age, nationality,.../ quote text -> word count, topic, sentiment analysis,...)) (we can show plots from EDA etc...)

+#### What is a Viral Quote?

+(num_occurences)

+#### Speakers' Features

+(Age, Gender, Occupation, Nationality, Ethnicity, Religion, Different Features Co-occurence, Overall Number of Quotes with Missing Speaker Information)

+#### Quotes' Features

+Length of Quotes,

+Extraction and Visualization of the Quote Topics, Preprocessing of Quotebank to remove unusable quotes and extract features, Visualize extracted topics

+Sentiment analysis

 ### Predict the occurences of a quote depending on the extracted features